Reference architectures

 Object Storage 🟢 Cloud Storage 🟢 S3 🟢 Azure Blob Storage 🟢 MinIO

-Database 🟢 Cloud SQL 🟢 RDS 🟢 Azure Database for PostgreSQL Flexible Server
+Database 🟢 Cloud SQL1 🟢 RDS 🟢 Azure Database for PostgreSQL Flexible Server

 Redis 🟢 Memorystore 🟢 ElastiCache 🟢 Azure Cache for Redis (Premium)

-When selecting to use an external database service, it should run a standard, performant, and supported version.
+Use an external database service that runs a standard, performant, and supported PostgreSQL version.

-1. Note that the HA Linux package PostgreSQL setup encompasses PostgreSQL, PgBouncer and Consul.
-All of these components would no longer be required when using a third party external service.
+1. The HA Linux package PostgreSQL setup encompasses PostgreSQL, PgBouncer, and Consul.
+All of these components are no longer required when using a third party external service.

-4. Ensure that if a pooler is offered as part of the service that it can handle the total load without bottlenecking.
-For example, Azure Database for PostgreSQL Flexible Server can optionally deploy a PgBouncer pooler in front of the Database, but PgBouncer is single threaded, so this in turn may cause bottlenecking.
-However, if using Database Load Balancing, this could be enabled on each node in distributed fashion to compensate.
+4. Ensure that if a pooler is included in a service, it can handle the total load without bottlenecks.
+For example, Azure Database for PostgreSQL flexible server can optionally deploy a PgBouncer pooler in front of the database.
+However, PgBouncer is single threaded, which may cause bottlenecks under heavy load.
+To mitigate this issue, you can use database load balancing to distribute the pooler across multiple nodes.

 Unsupported database services